 Vandalism laws exist to prevent the destruction of property and public spaces, and may also exist to protect against hate crimes and other behavior that is directed at religious or minority groups, such as ransacking a church or synagogue, writing racist or sexist graffiti on school property, or etching a swastika in a car.

-Penalties and Punishment
+Violation of Vandalism Laws: Penalties and Punishment

-Depending on the specific state and value of the property damage, vandalism is either a misdemeanor or felony offense.
+Depending on the specific state and value of the property damage, violation of vandalism laws is either a misdemeanor or felony offense.
 Penalties typically include fines, imprisonment in county jail, or both.
 In addition, a person convicted of vandalism is frequently ordered to wash, repair or replace the damaged property (known as "restitution"), and/or participate in programs to clean up graffiti and other forms of vandalism.
 Moreover, a parent of a minor child may be ordered to pay fines resulting from their child's vandal behavior under a "parental liability" theory.

-Defenses to Vandalism
+Defenses to Vandalism Charges

 Defenses to vandalism charges typically include circumstances that might "mitigate" or lesson the penalties, such as indifference, accident, mischief, or creative expression.
 Even though vandalism is a crime that generally requires completion of the act, it doesn't require you to get "caught in the act".
 You may be charged with this crime after the fact if there are witnesses, surveillance, or other evidence that might implicate you.

 Learn How Your State's Vandalism Laws Apply to You: Speak with an Attorney